 - The retention rate of new hires four months after being hired (reps who “made it”), went from about 50% to 90%

-The reasons you need a phone, email, CRM and data are pretty evident, so I won’t say much here.
-The question to ask yourself here (stealing this from a blog our CMO wrote), is “if you were stranded on a desert island and still had to hit your quota, what three things would you take?”
+The reasons you need a phone, email, CRM, and data are pretty evident, so I won’t say much here.
+But ask yourself: “If you were stranded on a desert island and still had to hit your quota, what three things would you take?”

 For me, it would be my phone, my computer, and the list of my prospects with their contact data.

-So, don’t underestimate the importance of great data on your prospects.
-It is foundational, not a “nice to have.”
+In addition to tools, don’t underestimate the importance of great data on your prospects.
+It’s not just “nice to have” – it is foundational.

 The most important things for successful audience and messaging segmentation for SDR teams:

-- Sound personalized, don’t make it look like marketing copy, don’t use HTML, make it seem like a 1:1 “handwritten” message.
+- Sound personalized: Don’t make it look like marketing copy, and don’t use HTML.
+Make it seem like a 1:1 “handwritten” message.

-- Be short.
-Seriously, be short.
-Someone once said – Mark Twain is often miscredited with this – “I didn’t have time to write you a short letter, so I wrote you a long one instead.”
+- Be short: Seriously, be short.
+Someone once said, “I didn’t have time to write you a short letter, so I wrote you a long one instead.”
+(A quote often misattributed to Mark Twain).
 Take the time to be compelling, but be short.

-- Finally, be short, but be persistent.
-Our reps put our prospects through an 18 touch point cadence (a mix of phone, email, and social connects) over a 6-week period.
+- Be persistent: Our reps put our prospects through an 18-touch-point cadence – a mix of phone, email, and social connects – over a 6-week period.
 When we do that, we get a 30% response rate from our prospects.

 Here’s what that cadence looks like:

-The ultimate takeaway?
-Figure out the most important dimensions of your prospects – their role, their industry, the size of their company – segment them by those dimensions.
+Figure out the most important dimensions of your prospects – their role, their industry, the size of their company – and segment them by those dimensions.
 Then, figure out the shortest way you can communicate your value to each of those personas.

-Prerequisites states of the hierarchy aside, there are a lot of processes that can give you outsized gains.
-Rather than extol the principles behind process & automation, let me just share a list of more advanced techniques we’ve put in place that combined, have given us outsized results.
-If you’d like to get into the weeds on how we execute any of these, don’t hesitate to reach out:
+Here’s a list of more advanced techniques we’ve put in place that, combined, have given us outsized results.
+(If you’d like to get into the weeds on how we execute any of these, don’t hesitate to reach out.)